Ayurveda for Perimenopause: A Holistic Approach to Hormonal Balance

 Evening:

-Have a light dinner, avoiding heavy or oily foods
+Eat a light, easy-to-digest dinner, avoiding heavy or oily foods

 Night:

-Drink warm milk with spices like turmeric or cardamom
+Drink warm milk with spices such as turmeric or cardamom to support relaxation

-Go to bed early to support Vata and Pitta balance
+Go to bed early to maintain Vata and Pitta balance and promote deep restorative sleep

 Frequently Asked Questions About Ayurveda for Perimenopause